Kong/docs.konghq.com/app/plugins/datadog.md

 ## Metrics

-Plugin currently logs following metrics to the Datadog server about an API, Route, or Service.
+Plugin currently logs following metrics to the Datadog server about a Service, Route, or an API entity (which is deprecated since 0.13.0).

 Metric                     | description | namespace
 ---                        | ---         | ---